anotherLostKitten/minecraft-hunger-games-sans-3d/README.md

 On startup of clients you'll might get an SDL library warning or 2, just ignore those, although this might be ssh specific, we don't know.

 Originally this was supposed to be a 4+ player battle royale, however we found that that was slow, so we turned it into a 2 player head to head.

+We also scrapped A* pathfinding in favor of random enemy movement because A* pathfinding would make the game too dificult and require more processing time.

+There is an alternate dungeon generation algorithm using a least spanning tree implemented and functional, but we decided that dungeons generated using cellular automata were more interesting and unique so chose to use those in the server process.